 For these physicians and their patients, a non-commercial pharmacy (NCP) can transform how patients start and stay on their medication.
 While their purpose has primarily been supporting “free good” pharmaceutical programs, NCPs offer much more value.
 They serve as a virtual holding area for a prescription that is sent to a dispensing pharmacy once benefit verifications, prior authorizations, copay programs and other fulfillment needs are completed.

 Today, nearly all doctors are e-prescribing medication, but when they want to order a specialty medication, they typically have to go to a website, download a form, fill it out, and fax it to a hub.
 Even though the hub is designed to help alleviate the burden of paperwork, information is often missing or handwriting is illegible, becoming an administrative nightmare.
-The truth is, doctors simply can’t keep up with all the products, websites and forms, and even the different hub systems are becoming overwhelming.
+The truth is, doctors simply can’t keep up with all the products, websites, and forms.
+Even the different hub systems are becoming overwhelming for HCPs.

-For example, primary care physicians (PCPs) treating asthma patients who have found little relief from inhalers and other therapies are able to prescribe a biologic directly to Careform Pharmacy, the manufacturer’s partner pharmacy.
-Rather than exiting the patient’s EHR and manually filling out a patient enrollment form, the physician selects Careform to receive the prescription for the drug, just like they would any retail or specialty pharmacy at the point of prescribing.
+For example, primary care physicians (PCPs) treating asthma patients who have found little relief from inhalers and other therapies are able to prescribe a biologic directly to Careform Pharmacy, ConnectiveRx's non-commercial pharmacy, and would act as the manufacturer’s partner pharmacy.
+Now, rather than exiting the patient’s EHR and manually filling out a patient enrollment form, the physician selects Careform to receive the prescription for the drug, just like they would any retail or specialty pharmacy at the point of prescribing.